Project 20: Sponsorship withdrawal

 Pontiac originally planned to sponsor Project 20 episodes, but it cancelled that sponsorship in October 1955 with no explanation to NBC.
 The trade publication Variety said, "... informed persons on Ad Row have no doubts in their own minds that General Motors is adopting discretion as the better part of democratic valor and future trade."
 Pontiac's advertising agency said that a "basic misunderstanding" led to the cancellation.
 The cancellation led to a delay in the program's premiere, which had been scheduled for November 1955.
 The report in Variety added that Electric Companies Advertising and Monsanto Chemical each were possible replacement sponsors.

 Critical response

 Associated Press writer Charles Mercer call the program "one of the best televised documentary films of the year".
 He praised the research, writing, and film editing that he said put Communism's methods and dangers in an understandable context.

-A review in The (Baltimore) Sun said that the episode was "an eminently objective and accurate summary of the convulsions which afflicted Russia for half a century", and a review in the The (Washington) Evening Star called the episode "documentary dynamite" and added, "It should be required viewing for students and grown-ups."
+A review in The (Baltimore) Sun said that the episode was "an eminently objective and accurate summary of the convulsions which afflicted Russia for half a century", and a review in The (Washington) Evening Star called the episode "documentary dynamite" and added, "It should be required viewing for students and grown-ups."